 If you were injured in an accident another party caused, you have the right to claim compensation for your losses.
 You may wonder when to sue for personal injury.
 Most personal injury claims are settled out of court via negotiations with an insurance company.
 However, when negotiations do not go as planned, some cases can only reach their conclusion via a lawsuit.

 A personal injury lawsuit is a civil court case that is separate from any criminal cases that might occur because of the accident that caused your injuries.
-However, even though it may not be a criminal proceeding, a lawsuit can be complicated.
+Personal injury lawsuits can also be filed for intentional abuse, such as nursing home abuse.
+However, even though lawsuits may not be criminal proceedings, lawsuits can be complicated.

 How Lawsuits Happen